Aider-AI/aider/docs/faq.md

 pipx install aider
 ```

-## How can I add all the files to the chat?
+## How can I add ALL the files to the chat?

-People regularly ask about how to add many or all of their repo's files to the chat.
+People regularly ask about how to add **many or all of their repo's files** to the chat.
 This is probably not a good idea and will likely do more harm than good.

 The best approach is think about which files need to be changed to accomplish